Japanese prisoners of war in World War II: Post-war

+China

 Nationalist Chinese forces took the surrender of 1.2 million Japanese military personnel following the war.
 While the Japanese feared that they would be subjected to reprisals, they were generally treated well.
-This was because the Nationalists wished to seize as many weapons as possible, ensure that the departure of the Japanese military didn't create a security vacuum and discourage Japanese personnel from fighting alongside the Chinese communists.
+This was because the Nationalists wished to seize as many weapons as possible, ensure that the departure of the Japanese military did not create a security vacuum and discourage Japanese personnel from fighting alongside the Chinese communists.
 Over the next few months, most Japanese prisoners in China, along with Japanese civilian settlers, were returned to Japan.
-The nationalists retained over 50,000 POWs, most of whom had technical skills, until the second half of 1946, however.
+The Nationalists retained over 50,000 POWs, most of whom had technical skills, until the second half of 1946, however.
 Tens of thousands of Japanese prisoners captured by Chinese communists were serving in their military forces in August 1946 and more than 60,000 were believed to still be held in Communist-controlled areas as late as April 1949.
 Hundreds of Japanese POWs were killed fighting for the People's Liberation Army during the Chinese Civil War.
 Following the war, the victorious Chinese Communist government began repatriating Japanese prisoners home, though some were put on trial for war crimes and had to serve prison sentences of varying length before being allowed to return.
 The last Japanese prisoner returned from China in 1964.

+Soviet Union

 Hundreds of thousands of Japanese also surrendered to Soviet forces in the last weeks of the war and after Japan's surrender.
 The Soviet Union claimed to have taken 594,000 Japanese POWs, of whom 70,880 were immediately released, but Japanese researchers have estimated that 850,000 were captured.
-Unlike the prisoners held by China or the western Allies, these men were treated harshly by their captors, and over 60,000 died.
+Unlike the prisoners held by China or the western Allies, these men were treated harshly by their captors, and over 60,000 died by Russian sources.
+Some American historians estimate that at least 250,000 people died.
 Japanese POWs were forced to undertake hard labour and were held in primitive conditions with inadequate food and medical treatments.
 This treatment was similar to that experienced by German POWs in the Soviet Union.
 The treatment of Japanese POWs in Siberia was also similar to that suffered by Soviet prisoners who were being held in the area.
 Between 1946 and 1950, many of the Japanese POWs in Soviet captivity were released; those remaining after 1950 were mainly those convicted of various crimes.
 They were gradually released under a series of amnesties between 1953 and 1956.
 After the last major repatriation in 1956, the Soviets continued to hold some POWs and release them in small increments.
 Some ended up spending decades living in the Soviet Union, and could only return to Japan in the 1990s.
 Some, having spent decades away and having started families of their own, elected not to permanently settle in Japan and remain where they were.

 Due to the shame associated with surrendering, few Japanese POWs wrote memoirs after the war.